sobanieca/jsonr/README.md

 Use `jsonr update` command and follow presented instructions to update.

-## SSL Certificate Issues

-If your requests are failing due to certificate validation errors (and you trust target server) you can run `temporary` command like:

-`deno run --allow-net --unsafely-ignore-certificate-errors jsr:@sobanieca/jsonr ...`

-It will display warning about disable ssl verification, but you should be able to perform requests.
-If you work frequently with such unsafe servers you can consider introducing `jsonr-unsafe` sitting next to your main `jsonr` instance:

-`deno install -n jsonr-unsafe -g -f -r --unsafely-ignore-certificate-errors --allow-net --allow-read --allow-write jsr:@sobanieca/jsonr`

 ## Hints

 - If you want to disable colors (at least for main log messages), you can use: